-Based on the similarity of disease characteristics, similarity of symptomatic changes observed in acute schizophrenia clinical trials in pediatric patients and adults receiving placebo, and on FDA analyses of multiple antipsychotic drugs that demonstrated a similar exposure-response relationship in pediatric and adult patients with schizophrenia, FDA has determined that it is acceptable to extrapolate the effectiveness of atypical antipsychotic drugs approved for the treatment of schizophrenia in adults to pediatric patients 13 years of age and older.
-In addition, aAn adolescent schizophrenia program would need to include pharmacokinetic information and safety information in adolescents (13 to 17 years-old) with schizophrenia.
+Based on the similarity of disease characteristics, similarity of symptomatic changes observed in acute schizophrenia clinical trials in pediatric patients and adults receiving placebo, and on an analysis of multiple antipsychotic drugs, conducted by the FDA, that demonstrated a similar exposure-response relationship in pediatric and adult patients with schizophrenia, the FDA has determined that it is acceptable to extrapolate the effectiveness of atypical antipsychotic drugs approved for the treatment of schizophrenia in adults to pediatric patients 13 years of age and older.
+An adolescent schizophrenia program would need to include pharmacokinetic information and safety information in adolescents (13 to 17 years-old) with schizophrenia.
 We note that the necessary pharmacokinetic data in patients with schizophrenia aged 13 to 17 was collected in completed study 331-10-233.

-However, tThe very low incidence of schizophrenia diagnosed prior to the age 13, including neonates, makes it unlikely that it would be possible to conduct a sufficiently large study of this age group within a reasonable time studies in this population impossible or highly impractical.
+The very low incidence of schizophrenia diagnosed prior to the age 13, including neonates, makes studies in this population impossible or highly impractical.